pdelong42/pcap-sandbox/README.md

  - pull yourself out of the rabbit-hole of re-implementing ifconfig, and get back to the goal of learning libpcap

- - figure-out how to use some of the newer sprintf() replacements, to implement safer string formatting, in order to pass strings up the call stack for printing at the top-level
+ - [DONE] figure-out how to use the relatively recent asprintf(), to implement safer string formatting, in order to pass strings up the call stack for printing at the top-level

+ - decide whether to give the asprintf() treatment to myifcfg.c as well, or if it's fine as it stands